 How to make our easy, one-pot, and ultra flavorful spaghetti meat sauce from scratch in under 45 minutes.
 The kind of meat you use is up to you!
 Ground beef, ground turkey, sausage, pork, and ground chicken all work in this easy sauce.
-Jump to the Easy Homemade Spaghetti Meat Sauce Recipe or read on to see our tips for making it.
+Jump to the Easy Homemade Spaghetti Sauce Recipe

 Making Our Favorite Weeknight Spaghetti Sauce

 We love incorporating as many healthy, fresh ingredients into our meals as possible, which is why we love making recipes from scratch.
 We also don’t enjoy hovering over a hot stove for hours (who does?).
 Like you, we live busy lives and expect dinner on the table quickly.

 Fortunately, this easy sauce fits right into our busy schedules!
 Homemade spaghetti sauce is easy to make and it can be made well in advance.
 For more traditional meat sauce, take a look at our Favorite Bolognese Recipe.